Tip #1: Replace the search codes by queries.

 Tip #21: Don't forget to use the pager.

 A page containing a Table control or a Looper control displays all control records.
 To limit the number of records displayed in the page (and therefore limit the size of the HTML file returned by the server), use a pager.

 The pager allows the Web users to display the different elements found in the Table control or in the Looper control.

 No programming is required.
-All you have to do is add a Pager control and associate it with the requested Table control or Looper control.
+Simply add a Pager control and associate it with the desired Table or Looper control.

 You should not use more than 10 rows per page.